-The home of Tallinn Opera is the Estonia Theatre building, situated in the centre of Tallinn.
-This historic opera house is an art nouveau/neo-classical structure designed by Finnish architects Armas Lindgren and Wivi Lonn.
+The home of Tallinn Opera is the Estonia Theatre building, situated in the center of Tallinn.
+This historical opera house is an art nouveau/neo-classical structure designed by Finnish architects Armas Lindgren and Wivi Lonn.
 The Opera House was the largest building in Tallinn when it first opened in 1913.

 More about Tallinn Opera House

-The building is split into two wings, with a theatre in one and an opera house in the other.
-During the First World War, the concert hall was used as a military hospital and the first meeting of the Estonian Parliament took place in the building in April 1919.
-The theatre building was destroyed in 1944 during the Second World War but rebuilt in 1951.
+The building is split into 2 wings, with a theatre in one and an opera house in the other.
+During the First World War, the concert hall was used as a military hospital, and the first meeting of the Estonian Parliament took place in the building in April 1919.
+The theatre building was destroyed in 1944 during the Second World War but was rebuilt in 1951.